 “Woah!
 That’s not what I intended.”
 Ryle raised his brows like he found a eureka moment.
 Lucas groaned inwardly at this, why is everyone asking him?
 Ever heard of mind your business quote?
 “What’s up with the commotion days ago?
 Damn, a rare occurrence.”

 Lucas fixed his glasses, “Stress ate her rationality--,”

 “Hey, Luke!
-It’s really great to see you again,” Harriet surprisingly jubilant voice interrupts the two.
-Clad in an overly bright yellow dress that remind Lucas of his little cousin; Amari who is a member of Girl Scouts.
+It’s great to see you again,” Harriet surprisingly jubilant voice interrupts the two.
+Clad in an overly bright yellow dress that reminds Lucas of his little cousin; Amari who is a member of Girl Scouts.
 She tiptoed to the other table and drag a chair.
-The excruciating squeaking the chair give as it hits the marble floor, causing the employee to frown at her.
+The squeaking the chair gives as it hits the marble floor, causing the employee to frown at her.

 Ryle giving a wide-eyed indicating an unspoken conversation between the men.

 “Luke?
-Really now,” Lucas presses his lips together as he observed Harriet.
+Now,” Lucas presses his lips together as he observed Harriet.
 Both men stared at Harriet, was she oblivious or just plain vapid to not get the idea that they were in a serious conversation a second ago.